 The shared vision for the Stockholm Region is to be a resource efficient and sustainable region and the Stockholm Region aims to be a region with net zero GHG emissions by 2050.
 This goal has four sub-targets for 2030 in which 1) direct emissions of greenhouse gases shall be less than 1.5 tonnes per resident and greenhouse gas emissions from consumption should be halved.
 2) the consumption of energy shall be no more than 16 MWh per person and year and the regional energy production shall be 100 per cent renewable.
 3) at least 70 per cent of all journeys within the county shall be made on foot or using a bicycle of public transport.
 Bicycle travel’s percentage of all travel in the county shall be 20 per cent.
 4) household waste shall be maximum 360 kilos per person and year and at least 70 per cent of this, including food waste, should be recycled.

 The Stockholm Region is currently intensifying the work towards carbon neutrality.
-The City of Stockholm has pledge to be fossil fuel free by 2040 and Karin Wanngård, Mayor of Stockholm has in an open letter to Vice-President Maroš Šefčovič and Commissioner Miguel Arias Cañete together with 9 mayors expressed her support for 1.5 degrees and net zero emissions by 2050 as objectives for the EU climate strategy.
+The City of Stockholm has pledge to be fossil fuel free by 2040 and has in an open letter (dated July 2018) to Vice-President Maroš Šefčovič and Commissioner Miguel Arias Cañetein, together with 9 other cities, expressed its support for 1.5 degrees and net zero emissions by 2050 as objectives for the EU climate strategy.